Chapter 01

 Refocus + client services

-In 2026 we narrowed the client-services side from "general agency work" to four explicit categories where our existing stack already runs: web development on Next.js + Cloudflare, managed cPanel hosting, domain registration across 500+ TLDs, and SEO + GEO audits with implementation.
+In 2026 we narrowed the client-services side from "general agency work" to four explicit categories where our existing stack already runs: modern web development, managed web hosting, domain registration across 500+ TLDs, and SEO + GEO audits with implementation.
 Selective enough that we can do every engagement to product quality.

 The thread running through all of it: most decisions we have made were about saying no. No outside capital.
 No acquisition exits.
 No general agency expansion.
 No moving off the stack we own.
 The product portfolio compounds because we picked things we care enough about to maintain for ten years and stuck to them.